yodrew/darkroomretreat/manuscript/air.md

 A heat recovery ventilator requires two fans.
 The only trouble with case fans is that they are axial fans.
 These do not efficiently generate enough pressure to overcome the resistance in ventilation systems (long pipes, heat exchanging cores, filters, convoluted vents).
 But centrifugal fans can.
 These are pricey, starting around $50, and usually AC powered, so they hum.
 DC or EC (Electronically Commutated) centrifugal fans cost even more.

 It would be nice to have cheap, quiet fans for this: large, low RPM [____homemade centrifugal fans____](http://gingerybookstore.com/product36.html) with DC motors _outside_ the airstream in a separate, soundproofed case.
 In late 2016, I prototyped a 50cm diameter fan from wood, cardboard, paper, and steel (photos upon request).
 The AC motor I salvaged from a discarded fan taught me the hard way about AC hum.
 The rubber inner tube motor mount and foam driveshaft did not fully decouple and dampen it.
-Air friction in the fan caused a surprising amount of noise.
+And air friction in the fan across the blades caused a surprising amount of noise.
 Each airstream would require a silencer.
-But this design ought to totally eliminate fan noise.
+But this design ought to totally eliminate fan noise while producing high volume.
 The fan's parts could be metal or plastic and lasercut according to an open-source, electronic plan file.

 ~~